DaoChaShao/py-st-private-agora/README.md

 ---

 1. Install NiceGUI with the command `pip install streamlit`.
-2. Run the command `pip show streamlit` to check whether the package has been installed and its version.
+2. Run the command `pip show streamlit` or `pip show streamlit | grep Version` to check whether the package has been installed and its version.